szhu/fake-quicksilver-electron/README.md

 ### Offcourse you can, run :

-`yarn react-start` will start the React app at http://localhost:3000.
+`yarn start:parcel` will start the React app at http://localhost:3000.
-`yarn react-build` will build the React app and package it in build folder.
+`yarn build:parcel` will build the React app and package it in build folder.

 ## Read more